moiatgit/abs-guide-ca/sphinx-abs/complexfunct.rst

 function see them?
 Well, let's clear up the confusion.

-**Example 24-3.
-Functions and command-line args passed to the script**
+Exemple 3.
+Functions and command-line args passed to the script

 .. code-block:: sh